Tabular Douay Rheims

 2. "Which version of the Bible should I read?"

-For the first, I can only rely on John Henry Newman's recommendation to steep ourselves in history.
+For the first, I can only rely on John Henry Newman's recommendation to steep ourselves in history and to ask for a steady helping of grace.

 It decides and declares that the old well known Latin Vulgate edition [ipsa vetus et vulgata editio] which has been tested in the church by long use over so many centuries should be kept as the authentic text in public readings, debates, sermons and explanations; and no one is to dare or presume on any pretext to reject it. […T]he council decrees and determines that hereafter the sacred scriptures, particularly in this ancient Vulgate edition, shall be printed after a thorough revision…